Genez-io/genezio-landing-page/deployment-platform/content/posts/build_a_chatgpt_chatbot_app_with_flask_a_step_by_step_guide.md

 Explanation:

-- Genezio scans your project to create a configuration file, `genezio.yaml`.
+- DeployApps scans your project to create a configuration file, `genezio.yaml`.
 - During this process, you’ll be prompted to enter the project name and region in the terminal.

-## Step 9: Deploy your app with Genezio
+## Step 9: Deploy your app with DeployApps

 Finally, deploy your app to the cloud with a single command: